anton7r/a7JS/README.md

 🔥 A lot of power in a small package.

-✅ Frontend framework only 3kb gzipped and minified.
+✅ 3kB Runtime when gzipped and minified.

 ⚡ Its stupid fast.